xtekky/gpt4free/README.md

   hlohaus789/g4f:latest
 ```

-To run the slim docker image.
-Use this command:
+##### Running the Slim Docker Image

+Use the following command to run the Slim Docker image.
+This command also updates the `g4f` package at startup and installs any additional dependencies:

 ```bash
 docker run \